AbeerAhmmd/AbeerAhmmd/README.md

 ###

-# HI, I am Abeer Alsaeed! a Senior AI Student.
+# 👋👋👋

-i am study
+I am a currently a student at IAU University majoring in Artificial intellegence.
 #
 ### 🛠️ My Favorite Tools & Languages